nearform/the-micro-frontends-workshop/slides.md

 <div class="dense">

--- **runtime Web Components**: each micro frontend is mounted at a custom HTML element, and the container performs instantiation;
+-- **Runtime Web Components**: each micro frontend is mounted at a custom HTML element, and the container performs instantiation.

--- **runtime Javascript integration**: somewhat similar to both the previous approach and module federation, this one includes each micro frontend onto the page using a `<script>` tag; the container application becomes an entry point, decides which micro frontend to be mounted, and calls the relevant function telling the micro frontend when and where to get rendered; each build file can be deployed independently;
+-- **Runtime Javascript integration**: somewhat similar to both the previous approach and module federation, this one includes each micro frontend onto the page using a `<script>` tag; the container application becomes an entry point, decides which micro frontend to be mounted, and calls the relevant function telling the micro frontend when and where to get rendered; each build file can be deployed independently.

--- **iFrames**: this approach is about rendering various micro frontends in separate iframes and composing those via a container application; the most obvious benefit of this approach is complete decoupling of the application components; however, this approach also has some substantial cons like composition complexity and high potential for performance issues;
+-- **iFrames**: this approach is about rendering various micro frontends in separate iframes and composing those via a container application; the most obvious benefit of this approach is complete decoupling of the application components; however, this approach also has some substantial cons like composition complexity and high potential for performance issues.

 </div>